dainei-makino/dungeon-survival-rpg/docs/character-animation.md

 `BlockyCharacterLoader` reads this JSON at runtime and creates a group of meshes.
 The `name` attribute must match one of the body part identifiers above so that animations can be applied generically.

+If a `color` is provided, that color will be used for all faces of the box.
+When `textures` are specified, each face can have a different texture using the keys `front`, `back`, `left`, `right`, `top` and `bottom`.
+Missing entries fall back to the part's color or a default gray.